elixirschool/telemetry-code-along/README.md

 * We're instrumenting for free:
   * Database query duration and counts
   * HTTP request duration and counts
+  * VM metrics
+* Telemetry event handling for free with Telemetry metrics module--can emit any event with `:telemetry.execute` (is this Erlang??) and don't need to define and attach custom handle module.

 ## Blog Post
 * What is observability?
 What is instrumentation?
 * Common needs: web requests, database queries
+* Show the DIY - define an event + module, attach, custom log in handler module to report, log, etc. This might be a good place to look under the hood at ETS.
+  * Reporter calls `telemetry.attach`
+  * Look in `telemetry.erl`:
+    * attach stores handler modules with associated events in ETS
+    * execute looks up the handler for the event in ETS and invokes it
+* This is all abstracted away with Telemetry metrics!
 * OOTB instrumentation with Elixir Telemetry
   * We'll get web requests, database queries, VM monitoring
   * Implementation